ztachip/ztachip/Documentation/pcore_programmer_guide.md

 ## 3. VLIW instructions

 PCORE processor has a VLIW architecture.
-Each instructions can perform upto 3 operations:
+Each instruction can perform up to 3 operations:

 ### 3.1 Vector operations
 Vector operations are executed in the vector ALU units.